harness/developer-hub/docs/platform/7_Connectors/Cloud-providers/add-aws-connector.md

       ---
       ```

-    2. Add `serviceAccountName` to the `StatefulSet` spec.
+    2. If legacy delegate, add  `serviceAccountName` to the Statefulset spec,  if immutable delegate, add  `serviceAccountName` to the Deployment spec.
 For example:

       ```
       ...